 Gavin coughed.
 “Find a mountain stream, look for a well…”

 “Now you see what you did?
 You made me punish you.
-I hate punishing, but I need your stuff man.”
-He pointed at the fire.
-"Or I'll leave you here to cook."
+I hate punishing, but that's a lie isn't it?
+I love to punish.
+It's just...it's just great fun!"

 “Stuff?”
 Gavin asked.
 He winced, sniffled, then sneezed.
 A mist of watery blood sprayed the pew in front of him.

-The memory of that incident made Gavin trace the healing knife scar along his forehead.
-He was still hunched behind the boulder waiting for them to pass out in the lean-to, but the big one, the sumo one, was bellowing now, telling story after story.
+The recent memory of that incident made Gavin trace the healing knife scar along his forehead.
+He was still hunched behind the boulder waiting for them to pass-out in the lean-to, but the big one, the gorilla one, was bellowing now, telling story after story.

-He tracked them over the mountain last night, keeping low and out of sight and spending most of the time in the river, water up to his navel.
-His legs still ached from the chill of it.
-Now he was belly down in the dirt and gravel, working his way to the ridge, just above them, still thinking about how he was going to do this.
+He had tracked them over the mountain last night, keeping low and out of sight and spent most of the time in the river, water up to his navel.
+His legs still ached from the chill of it, but it had made his feet feel better.

-“You know,” the sumo guy said, when they were still back in the church and Gavin was tied to the pew, “I’ll give it to you old jerk, you done pretty good.”
+“You know,” the gorilla guy had said, when they were still back in the church and Gavin was tied and nailed to the pew, “I’ll give it to you old jerk, you done pretty good.”

 Gavin said nothing.
 He heard the others now.
 They were in a side office and someone else was with them.
 Sobbing.
 It was a girl.